-The need for digital accessibility is more significant than ever.
-That’s why we celebrate Global Accessibility Awareness Day (GAAD) on the third Thursday in May.
-This day encourages the world, especially digital developers and designers, to explore their digital world’s accessibility or inaccessibility.
+These stats and more are why we celebrate Global Accessibility Awareness Day (GAAD) on the third Thursday in May.
+This day encourages everyone, especially digital developers and designers, to explore their digital world’s accessibility or inaccessibility.

 Let’s look at how one celebrates and observes digital accessibility.